Free pattern for a basic strapless dress that can be made any length.

 Turn right side out.

-This little white doohickey that I use often but have forgotten the name of works well for poking out the corners.
+This little white doohickey that I use often but have forgotten the name of works great for poking out the corners.

 It’s nice to iron it at this point.

-Stitch up the darts taking care to make both sides the same height.
-I included a seam allowance a hair more than half the width of a presser foot, so what I do is start at the bottom of the dart and try to sew up really straight until it goes off the fabric.
-After doing it a few times the darts start to come out even.
+Stitch up the darts taking care to make both of them the same height.
+I included a seam allowance of 1/4 inch, or a bit less than half the width of a presser foot, so what I do is start at the bottom of the dart and try to sew up really straight until it runs off the fabric.

 Bodice is done.

-Arrange the gathers so the skirt is the same width as the bottom of the bodice part.
+Arrange the gathers so the skirt is the same width as the bottom of the bodice.

 In that picture I had too much fullness in front and not enough on the sides.
 Try to make it more even.